MI4People/MI4People_soil_quality_outdated/README.md

 # Soil Quality Evaluation System
 This repo is the work in progress on MI4people's Soil Quality Evaluation System.
 The focus of this repo is data gathering and model building.
-For the actual Application (MVP stage), see repo https://github.com/PaulSpringerMI4People/MI4People_Soil_Quality_Streamlit and the app itself https://share.streamlit.io/paulspringermi4people/mi4people_soil_quality_streamlit/app.py
+For the actual Application (MVP stage), see repo https://github.com/PaulSpringerMI4People/MI4People_Soil_Quality_Streamlit and the app itself https://share.streamlit.io/paulspringermi4people/mi4people_soil_quality_streamlit/app.py.
+Currently the system is able to predict content of organic carbon in the soil in Africa (depending on location and depth of interest)

 ## Data Gathering
 The Scripts that are used to collect required data are: